grip-on-software/data-gathering/README.md

 `test-reports/` directory.
 Detailed information on test coverage is also obtainable after a test run in various report formats, for example:

-- `coverage report -m` for a report on missed statements and branches in the modules in the output.
+- `coverage report -m` for a report on (counts of) statements and branches that were hit and missed in the modules in the output.
 - `coverage html` for a HTML report in the `htmlcov/` directory.
 - `coverage xml -i` for an XML output suitable for, e.g., SonarQube.

 To perform all the steps except the HTML report, run `make coverage`.
-If you do not need XML outputs (each test class writes an XML file by default), then run `make test` to just report on test successes and failures.
+If you do not need XML outputs (each test class writes an XML file by default), then run `make test` to just report on test successes and failures or `make cover` to also have the terminal report on statement/branch hits/misses.

 [GitHub Actions](https://github.com/grip-on-software/data-gathering/actions) is
 used to run the unit tests and report on coverage on commits and pull requests.